yoganandc/hacker-feed/README.md

 ### Controllers

-There are six top level controllers (one for each of the features).
+There are six top level controllers (one for each of the features):

 1. **HomeController:** controls posts on the user's board, and shows Hacker News top, best, and new posts.
 1. **CommentController:** shows comments from Hacker News for a post.